 Beef Central Comment Policy

-We encourage all users to familiarise themselves with these guidelines to ensure that they can continue to contribute to the conversation.
-We reserve the right to not publish or remove without notification on our website or social media pages any comments which we feel are in breach of our guidelines.
+We reserve the right not to publish or to remove without notification on our website or social media pages any comments which we feel are in breach of these guidelines.

 - Real names: We aim to maintain a high standard of debate and believe that transparency is central to achieving this.
-Therefore we won’t accept comments on our website from people who do not provide their full name (first name and surname).
-We accept that this policy will discourage some readers who prefer anonymity from posting comments but we believe the use of real names is fundamental to achieving and maintaining a high and respectful level of debate in the forums on which we accept reader comments.
+Therefore we won’t accept comments on our website from people who do not provide their first name and surname.
+We accept that this may discourage some readers who prefer anonymity from posting comments, but we believe the use of real names is fundamental to achieving and maintaining a high and respectful level of debate in the forums on which we accept reader comments.

-- Play the ball, not the player: We encourage committed, passionate and even heated debate on any of the issues or stories that Beef Central covers, but insults or insinuations are not part of this.
-We will not accept comments that contain personal remarks about the author of a story, about individuals mentioned in stories, or about others providing comment.
+- Play the ball, not the person: We encourage committed, passionate debate, but insults or insinuations are not part of this.
+We won’t accept comments that contain personal remarks about the author of an article, about individuals mentioned in articles, or about others providing comment.

-- Keep it brief: We reserve the right to edit comments for length if they exceed 200 words.
+- Keep it brief: We reserve the right to edit for brevity or not to publish comments if they exceed 200 words.

-- Keep us out of jail: Any content which is defamatory, prejudicial to an ongoing court case, or of a nature that could otherwise result in legal action, will be rejected or deleted.
+- Legal issues: Any content which we deem potentially defamatory, prejudicial to an ongoing court case, or of a nature that could otherwise result in legal action, will be rejected or deleted.

 Please note that Beef Central cannot endorse or stand by the accuracy, truthfulness or reliability of any material posted by users in comments to its articles.